karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 - UWB (Tablet, Pro & Fold models only)
 - Body Temperature in Pixel Thermometer (Pro models of 8-10 series only)

-**Note**: Hotspot and Wi-Fi repeater features may not be functional on Pixel 10 Series due to updated hardware/firmware restrictions.

 ## Requirements

 - Google Pixel 6 or higher (Google Tensor SoC)